All of your dog’s organs are important … but they’re all connected by your dog’s fascia. This makes the neuro-fascial network vital to his health.

 - Supplement with high quality omega-3 fatty acids.

 - Bone broths are also of great value.
 They contain collagen from the bones, as well as providing very vital nutrition.

-- Careful stretching and passive movements – Any movement is beneficial.
-Learning how to stretch your dog and get him to stretch with various tools will help more.
+- Careful stretching and passive movements.
+Any movement is beneficial.
+Learning how to stretch your dog and get him to stretch using various tools will help more.

-So, by now I’m sure you’re on the same page as me when I say fascia is your dog’s most important organ.
-And now you’ll have the tools to keep it happy and healthy, ensuring a happy and long life for your dog.
+By now I’m sure you’re on the same page as me when I say fascia is your dog’s most important organ.
+And now you know some ways to keep it happy and healthy, ensuring a happy and long life for your dog.

 - Ahmed W, Kulikowska M, et al. A comparative multi-site and whole-body assessment of fascia in the horse and dog: a detailed histological investigation.
 J Anat.
 2019 Dec;235(6):1065-1077.

 - Bordoni B, Simonelli M. The Awareness of the Fascial System.
 Cureus.
 2018;10(10):e3397.
 Published 2018 Oct 1.